Fawad claims press clubs back PMDA

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Federal Minister for Information and Broadcasting Fawad Chaudhry has claimed that Pakistan Federal Union of Journalists and press clubs have supported the formation of the proposed Pakistan Media Development Authority (PMDA).
+ISLAMABAD: Federal Minister for Information and Broadcasting Fawad Chaudhry has claimed that Pakistan Federal Union of Journalists and press clubs have supported formation of proposed Pakistan Media Development Authority (PMDA).

-Talking to a private TV channel during an interview on Thursday he said: “I’ve talked to all press clubs.
-[State Minister for Information] Farrukh Habib along with the committee have talked to all people.”